holgersindbaek/JSONReadWrite/README.md

 ## Example Usage

-Lets assume we have this plist file in our resources directory...
+Lets assume we have this json file in our resources directory...

 ``` json
 {